lordinkavu/myself-ingaavu/writings/the-naughty-stubborn-one.md

 ---
-title: The naughty, stubborn one.
+title: The naughty, stubborn one
-tags: ['memoir','post','writings']
+tags: prose
 ---
 ## The naughty, stubborn one.